Panels

 SESSION INIT User navigates to your extension page.

-the host fires the action once.
-E.g., opens the editor for the
+open, the Panel app fires it once.
+E.g., opens the editor for

 INITIAL RENDER User sees: left sidebar + (optional) center panel.